impactMarket/smart-contracts-alpha-version/README.md

 > A decentralized impact-driven 2-sided marketplace to provide financial services to charities and vulnerable beneficiaries in need or living in extreme poverty.

+Welcome to the smart-contracts fraction of the impactMarket codebase.

 <div align="center">
     <div>
         <a